milkypostman/mindmeister2md/README.md

 By default the script outputs the markdown to the screen.
 There is an optional command-line argument (`-o`) which will write the markdown to a file.

-For the UNIX geeks: All extraneous output from the script is sent to standard out (`STDOUT`) so you can pipe the actual markdown output to another script.
+For the UNIX geeks: Only the generate markdown is sent to standard output (`STDOUT`).
+For Mac users this means the ability to copy the markdown to the copy buffer:

 		./mindmeister2md.rb my first ipad map | wc -l